mosfet1kg/ncloud/docs/compute/publicipinstance/publicipinstance-01.md

 ## `createPublicIpInstance`, action `createPublicIpInstance`
 Returns lists all public ip instances in the callback `f(err, publicIpInstances)`.
 Callback returns `f(err, publicIpInstances)` where `publicIpInstances` is an `Array`.
-If public ip instance is not allocated to any server, `publicIpInstanceStatusName` shows `created` and doesn't have `serverInstanceAssociatedWithPublicIp` property.
+If a public ip instance is not allocated to any server, its `publicIpInstanceStatusName` shows `created` and doesn't have `serverInstanceAssociatedWithPublicIp` property.

 ### Arguments
 | Input parameter       | Type       | Required     | Description |